miheerdew/SalesMan/README.txt

 ========

 SalesMan is an application developed for managing addition and sale of items.
-I helps in making invoices and generating statements of sale.
+It helps in making invoices and generating statements of sale.

 Running the Application